codeasone/form/README.md

 ## Why not just use the awscli tool?

-Adopting `form` into your project is as much about introducing a structured and consistent approach to naming and grouping AWS resources, as being a handy tool.
+Adopting `form` into your project is as much about introducing a structured and consistent approach to naming and grouping AWS resources, as it is about leveraging a handy tool.

 It works well in environments consisting of 10s or 100s of services, deployed across multiple environments, where there needs to be a quick and unambiguous answer to the questions like "what resources is the project `accounts` using in `staging`?"

 The terminal-based UX of `form` has evolved through numerous incarnations over the past 7 years or so.
-Variants of it have been used by multiple teams for IaC development and debugging, to deploy production systems, as well as in the context of numerous CI testing rigs.
+Variants of it have been used for IaC development and debugging, to deploy production systems, as well as in the context of numerous CI testing rigs.

 The visual output, handy console links, and timestamped status updates, together with the interactive features, are field tested and have proven to be useful enough to merit the creation of this tool.